 Because once you try these Sizzling Garlic Chicken Wings, you'll immediately want them again.
 And every time you buy chicken wings, you'll want to prepare them exactly like this.

 Throwing a party or having friends over to watch a football game?
-These garlic chicken wings will most definitely be on your menu!
+These garlic chicken wings will most definitely be on your menu.
+I recommend adding these Marinated Mozzarella Balls alongside them!

 If you love garlic and super easy and flavorful dinners, these sizzling garlic chicken wings are for you!
 They're everything a chicken wing should be: amazingly crispy and packed with flavor.